Keyboard shortcuts

 Development Setup

-Build the example with the local server:
+Build the example with the local repo:

-cargo build --config 'patch.crates-io.tiders-x402="../../server"'
+cargo build --config 'patch.crates-io.tiders-x402-server="../../server"'

 Persistent local development